 1. Why are red wine glasses bigger?

-3. Which is a bigger wine glass or water glass?
+3. Which is bigger - wine glass or water glass?

-Generally, water glasses, whether stemmed or not, can hold approximately 8 ounces of water but they can extend up to 12 ounces.
+Generally, water glasses can hold approximately 8 ounces of water, but they can extend up to 12 ounces.
 With this, wine glasses prove to be bigger than water glasses since they can go up to 20 ounces.
 But, it also depends on what type of wine glass is used.

 4. What size are white wine glasses?

 Compared to red wines, white wines don’t need oxidation and to breathe as much for the flavors to be released.
-Bigger and wider bowls will only make the bubbles disperse faster in the case of sparkling wine, hence narrower and smaller bowls are a more desirable choice.
-White wine glasses can hold wine in a range of
+Bigger and wider bowls will only make the bubbles disperse faster in sparkling wine.
+Hence narrower and smaller bowls are a more desirable choice.